Invasive Species

 Shrub Honeysuckle (several species)

-This nuisance shrub emerges early in the season, and by growing quickly and densely, out-competes native shrubs such as blueberry.
-The berries are eaten by wildlife, but have little nutrition compared to native shrubs.
-It is well-established around Mokoma and can be seen on roadsides, trails, and marinas.
+This nuisance shrub emerges early in the season and, by growing quickly and densely, out-competes native shrubs such as blueberry.
+The berries are eaten by wildlife but have little nutrition compared to native shrubs.
+It is well-established around Lake Mokoma and can be seen on roadsides, trails, and marinas.
 Despite its ubiquity, it is controllable by mechanical means.
 Homeowners should consider cutting them as close to ground level as possible in mid-summer as the berries appear, as this repeated strategy has proven effective in areas around the lake.
 For more information: https://extension.psu.edu/shrub-honeysuckles